The instructions are 16 bit words. Most instructions use a single word, however, some of them use a second word to store an immediate 16-bit value.

 Rs ALU op Op.
 A 4 0 Rs

 #Imm16 ALU op Op.
-A 4 1 Unused 16-bit immediate in next word
+A 4 1 Rs* 16-bit immediate in next word, Rs is first operand

 Rs ASR shift ALU op Op.
 A 4 4 + (shift - 1) Rs